peterb0yd/CleanChoice/README.md

 ## Exam code for CleanChoice

-- Originally written on Windows 10
+- Originally built on Windows 10

 - Used MySQL as SQL client